 that samples will be in transit for more than ~24 hours or during very

-warm weather -- in those cases ship liquid samples with cold packs (not dry
+warm weather -- in those cases ship liquid samples with cold packs in an insulated shipping container

 Liquid samples should be shipped in a 3-dimensional package not

-subject to crushing in transit.
+subject to crushing in transit - not in an envelope.

 all primary sample containers (tubes, bags, etc.) together inside a